Content

 Act fast.
 Male pattern hair loss doesn’t stop on its own, and sadly, there’s a high chance your hair will never return to its former glory.
 The best way to prevent further damage is to get treatment ASAP.

-Wanna learn more about slowing down male pattern hair loss?
+Interested in learning more about slowing down male pattern hair loss?
 Check out our full guide to finasteride for men.
-While you’re at it, read our hair care tips for men for help keeping your hair as healthy and full as possible.
+While you’re at it, read our hair care tips for men to help keep your hair as healthy and full as possible.

-But your best port of call is to get medical advice from an expert.
+But your best option is to get medical advice from an expert.
 We can help you set up an online consultation with a healthcare professional who can explain your treatment options and, if appropriate, prescribe a DHT blocker like finasteride.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!